60 Best Healthy Memorial Day Recipes

 Get our recipe for Teriyaki Scallops Wrapped in Bacon.

 Spicy Potato Skins

-Filled with all sorts of delicious goodness, these spicy potato skins rival the ones that you typically order in restaurants, and are the perfect appetizers to share before a Memorial Day cookout!
+Filled with all sorts of delicious goodness, these spicy potato skins rival the ones that you would find in any restaurant.
+They're the perfect appetizers to share before a Memorial Day cookout.

 Get our recipe for Spicy Potato Skins.

 Spinach Artichoke Dip